semaphoreci/docs/docs/essentials/deployment-targets.md

 ### Credentials

-Deployment Targets are a safe space where you can store your credentials, in the same way as [Secrets](/essentials/using-secrets/).
-Those data may be in the form of:
+Deployment Targets are a secure space where you can store credentials, in the same way as [Secrets](/essentials/using-secrets/).
+These data may be in the form of:

-- **environment variables** - in this case, please fill in a name and value,
+- **environment variables** - in this case, please fill in a name and value
-- **files** - you should provide both a file path and an uploaded file.
+- **files** - you should provide both a file path and an uploaded file

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/deployment-targets/wizard-credentials.png" alt="Deployments tab in project top menu">

-Provided credentials will be accessible only in pipelines started by promotions with the given Deployment Target.
+Provided credentials will be accessible only in pipelines started by promotions associated with a given Deployment Target.

 ### User access control

 !!! plans "Available only on <span class="plans-box">[Scaleup](/account-management/scaleup-plan/)</span>"

-You can restrict the possibility of promoting with Deployment Target to particular project roles and people.
+You can restrict the possibility of promoting with Deployment Target to specific project roles and users.
 By default, anyone with access to the project can trigger promotions.

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/deployment-targets/wizard-user-access.png" alt="Deployments tab in project top menu">

-After clicking on the text area, a dropdown presents the list of available options.
-Start typing to filter for particular roles or users.
-You can also modify permissions for auto-promotions that will override pipeline YAML configuration.
+After clicking on the text area, a dropdown menu presents the list of available options.
+In it, you can filter for particular roles or users.
+You can also modify permissions for auto-promotions that will override pipeline YAML configurations.

 ### Git access control

-Deployment Targets allow to restrict promotions from particular branches and tags.
-You can choose between a few options: **all**, **none** or **whitelisted**.
+Deployment Targets allow you to restrict promotions from particular branches and tags.
+You can choose between several options: **all**, **none**, or **whitelisted**.
 You can also restrict deployments from pull requests.

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/deployment-targets/wizard-git-access.png" alt="Deployments tab in project top menu">

 Whitelisting branches and/or tags may be configured in two ways:

-- **Exact match** - branch/tag names are compared as regular strings,
+- **Exact match** - branch/tag names are compared as regular strings
 - **Regex match** - branch/tag names are matched against Perl-compatible regular expressions.
-More information about the syntax can be found in the [documentation of Erlang _re_ module](https://www.erlang.org/doc/man/re.html).
+More information about the syntax can be found in the [Erlang _re_ module documentation](https://www.erlang.org/doc/man/re.html)

 ## YAML pipeline configuration

-Once the deployment target is set up, you need to **attach it to promotions** defined in `.yml` pipeline configuration file.
-We will explain two ways of doing that: directly modifying text files and through a graphical interface (Workflow Editor).
+Once the deployment target is set up, you need to **attach it to one or more promotions**, defined in `.yml` pipeline configuration file.
+There are two ways of doing this: directly modifying text files and using a graphical interface (Workflow Editor).

 ### Configuring Deployment Targets with Workflow Editor

-To start editing pipeline YAML, go to Workflow Editor.
-As you can see, a newly created Deployment Target contains a direct link to it (**Edit Workflow** button):
+To start editing pipeline YAML, go to the Workflow Editor.
+As you can see, newly-created Deployment Targets contain direct links to them (**Edit Workflow** button):

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/deployment-targets/deployments-ready-targets.png" alt="Deployment Target tiles with Edit Workflow link">